 Brain injuries are some of the most devastating and enduring conditions.
 The long-term changes can be overwhelming for both the injured person and their families, friends, and colleagues.
 In many ways, life after a TBI never again returns to the life you had before.

-The economic settlement that a brain injury lawsuit can secure could mean a better health outcome for the patient.
+The economic settlement that a hypoxic or anoxic brain injury claim can secure could mean a better health outcome for the patient.
 It could also mean important help for those around the injured person, so they can be there for moral support without being drained emotionally or financially.

 It takes a team to recover after a traumatic brain injury, and the damages awarded for your case could help support that team.